 Dr. Goldstein has presented to teachers, parents, and special education associations at schools in Manhattan, Queens, the Bronx, and Long Island.
 He also has been a speaker at various corporations, including Viacom, Credit Suisse, and Cleary, Gottlieb, Steen, and Hamilton, LLP.
 He has presented at New York University Medical Center’s Psychiatry’s Grand Rounds as well as multiple times at the Grand Rounds of Rockland County’s Children Psychiatric Center.
 He was the invited keynote speaker at the New Hampshire Infant Mental Health Alliance conference in 2017.
 He has been a guest several times on Sirius Radio’s Doctor Radio channel and also been a guest co-host.
 He has presented on topics including identifying and helping anxious children and students, reducing conflict with children, helping siblings get along, helping identify and cope with executive functioning challenges, and social media and video game use and misuse.
 If you would like Dr. Goldstein to speak at your business, school, SEPTA, or other organization, please contact him here.

-Stephanie Waslin, M.A.
+Stephanie Waslin, Ph.D.

-Stephanie Waslin, M.A., is the administrator at Growth Psychology, P.C..
-She is currently completing her predoctoral fellowship at the Harvard Medical School affiliated Cambridge Health Alliance.
+Stephanie Waslin, Ph.D., is the administrator at Growth Psychology, P.C..
+She is continuing her training at Boston University’s Center for Anxiety and Related Disorders (CARD) Child & Adolescent clinic as a postdoctoral fellow.
 Stephanie works to ensure that her patients are learning effective coping skills to help manage their emotions using cognitive-behavioral therapy (CBT) while also considering conceptualization from an attachment based-perspective.

 She has experience in treating children, adolescents, and young adults with emotional difficulties and behavioral problems.
-Previously, Stephanie served as a psychology extern at the Shelter Rock Academy, where she used her integrative training to help students cope with stressful life circumstances and improve their symptoms, which have impacted their educational experiences.
-She also was a clinician at the Derner Center for Psychological Services, where she used her skills to treat clients effectively and compassionately.
+Stephanie earned her Doctorate of Philosophy, master’s degree, and bachelor’s degree from Adelphi University.
+She has trained at the Harvard Medical School affiliated Cambridge Health Alliance treating both children and adults experiencing anxiety, depression and trauma symptoms.
+She co-led the Coping Cat Group for children in middle childhood experiencing anxiety.
+Further, Stephanie trained at academic and outpatient settings, including the Shelter Rock Academy and the Derner Center for Psychological Services, where she used her integrative skills to treat clients effectively and compassionately to effectively cope with life stressors.
 She is also a former clinical extern at Growth Psychology, P.C. where she used evidence-based approaches to help people overcome anxiety, depression, and behavioral issues.